Sirilean/Classifying-Rap-Subgenres-with-NLP/README.md

 # Classyfing-Rap-Subgenres-with-NLP
-The goal of this project was to answer a question: can rap lyrics be used to classify a subgenre of rap?
+The goal of this project was to use natural language processing to answer a question:
+**Can rap lyrics be used to classify a subgenre of rap?**

 This project used three algorithms:
 * neural network